 Q: How are children placed into groups?

-A: Children are placed into groups by the SLP after an initial 1 hour consultation based on a variety of factors including age.
-This initial consultation is included in the cost of the program.
+A: Children are placed into groups by the SLP after an initial evaluation based on a variety of factors including age.
+This initial evaluation is billed to your insurance as an evaluation.

-Q: Which SHA location is this program taking place?
+Q: Which SHA location is this program taking place in?

-A: Only our Westfield location will be hosting the summer program.
+A: Only our Westfield location will host the summer program.